Bill Barnes (United Methodist minister)

-Nancy Rhoda / The Tennessean.
-Rev. Bill Barnes, civil rights activist, founding pastor at Edgehill United Methodist Church.

 Bill Barnes (1931 – August 21, 2017) was an American United Methodist minister.
 He was the pastor of Edgehill United Methodist Church in Nashville, Tennessee, from 1966 to 1996.
-Known as "the conscience of Nashville" for his civil rights, homelessness and LGBT advocacy, Barnes admitted in his 2007 book that he "grieve[d] over its divisions and exclusions, its racism and classism and Nimbyism."
+Known as "the conscience of Nashville" for his civil rights, homelessness and LGBTQ advocacy, Barnes admitted in his 2007 book that he "grieve[d] over its divisions and exclusions, its racism and classism and Nimbyism."

 Early life

 Barnes was born in 1931 in Nashville, Tennessee.
 His father was a barber, and Barnes grew up poor.
 He graduated from Vanderbilt University in 1953, served in the United States Army from 1953 to 1955, and graduated from the Yale Divinity School in 1959.

 Career

 Barnes was an early supporter of civil rights in New York City's Harlem, where he worked alongside William Stringfellow.
 In 1966, he returned to Nashville and founded Edgehill United Methodist Church, an integrated church, in the predominantly African-American neighborhood of Edgehill.
 His sermons focused on the Book of Amos.
 To support himself, Barnes worked as a part-time instructor at the Scarritt College for Christian Workers.
 Barnes retired from pastoral work in 1996.

-In 2007, Barnes authored To Love A City: A Congregation's Long Love Affair With Nashville's Inner City, in which he recounted the history of the church and its philanthropic endeavors, including its anti-poverty, homelessness and LGBT advocacy.
+In 2007, Barnes authored To Love A City: A Congregation's Long Love Affair With Nashville's Inner City, in which he recounted the history of the church and its philanthropic endeavors, including its anti-poverty, homelessness and LGBTQ advocacy.
 In the book, he admitted he "grieved over its divisions and exclusions, its racism and classism and Nimbyism."

-Barnes became known as "the conscience of Nashville" for his civil rights, homelessness and LGBT advocacy.
+Barnes became known as "the conscience of Nashville" for his civil rights, homelessness and LGBTQ advocacy.
 He was also opposed to the Vietnam War.
 In 1979, with Presbyterian minister Don Beisswenger, Barnes co-founded Project Return, a rehabilitation program for returning citizens.
 In 2013, the Barnes Fund for Affordable Housing, established by Mayor Karl Dean to reduce homelessness in Nashville, was named in his honor.